Managing your weight with healthy eating

 Make sure you are drinking enough water, at least 8 cups (2 liters) per day.
 Limit sugar-sweetened beverages such as sodas and sweet teas.

 For more information visit www.choosemyplate.gov.

-National Institutes of Health, National Heart, Lung and Blood Institute.
+National Heart, Lung and Blood Institute website.
 Lifestyle interventions to reduce cardiovascular risk: systematic evidence review from the lifestyle work group, 2013. www.nhlbi.nih.gov/health-topics/lifestyle-interventions-reduce-cardiovascular-risk.
-Accessed November 3, 2016.
+Accessed October 11, 2018.

 U.S. Department of Health and Human Services.
 U.S. Department of Agriculture website.
 2015 - 2020 Dietary Guidelines for Americans.
 8th Edition. health.gov/dietaryguidelines/2015/resources/2015-2020_Dietary_Guidelines.pdf.
 Updated December 2015.
 Accessed October 11, 2018.

 Reviewed By: Emily Wax, RD, CNSC, University of Virginia Health System, Charlottesville, VA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.